 Chaplin’s World museum, set in the Swiss house where the artist spent the last 25 years of his life, opened on 16 April in Corsier sur Vevey.
-But to me the stars of the day were not movie stars.
+To me the stars of the day were not only the movie stars, but also the fruit trees in and outside the Manoir de Ban’s park.

 Le Manoir de Ban, Charlie Chaplin’s house in Corsier sur Vevey, now home to Chaplin’s World.
 Picture 16 April.